Teriyaki229/note-basic-webapp/README.md

 The Note App follows the MVCS (Model-View-Controller-Service) architectural pattern to maintain a clear separation of concerns within the application:

 - **Model**: The backend of the application, including the `NoteController`, `NoteService`, and `NoteRepository`, represents the Model.
-It handles data management, business logic, and data storage.
+It handles data management, data storage and describes the object structure.

 - **View**: The frontend of the application, including components like `AddNoteComponent`, `EditNoteComponent`, `ListNotesComponent`, and others, represents the View.
 It focuses on presenting the user interface and interacting with users.
 Additionally, these View components also work as Controllers.